๐Ÿ’ผ

 3. Cheese Tray

-• Include familiar cheeses (cheddar, swiss) plus 1-2 specialty options
+• Include familiar cheeses (cheddar, swiss) plus 1 to 2 specialty options

-• Add crackers, grapes, and nuts for accompaniments
+• Add crackers, grapes, and nuts, and label the nuts clearly as an allergen

 Calculate cheese tray for your event →